 My preferred solution was to modify the AF-ON button behaviour to also activate C-AF and tracking; indeed, I’m not sure why Sony doesn’t set this as standard.
 Also, choosing between human, animal and bird eye AF normally requires a trip deep into the menus, so I added this setting to the customisable Fn menu.

 Another irritation, which could be especially confounding to photographers who only shoot video occasionally, is that tracking AF works completely differently when you switch the camera to movie mode.
 At this point, you have to select the subject by tapping the touchscreen, rather than with a half-press of the shutter button.
-It still works fine, but it’s an entirely unnecessary inconsistency in the interface.
+It still works fine, but is a quite unnecessary inconsistency in the interface.

 As we’d expect of a fourth-generation model, in practical use the A7 IV is very slick and refined.
 It starts up near-instantly and is highly responsive to both the touchscreen and the physical controls.
 The shutter sound is pretty unobtrusive too, if not quite as quiet as many other cameras.